 This course will cover the technological and cost "fundamentals" of emerging energy technologies, including solar, wind, biomass, oceanic, geothermal, hydropower, fuel cell (hydrogen), nuclear, and other more exotic energy sources.
 The student will be able to evaluate a potential energy source based on its technical feasibility and its economic viability.
+Lecture, 3 hours; Laboratory, 2 hours.
+This course meets the physical science requirement.

-3123 Service Learning in Sustainability (3) SP (offered in odd-numbered years)
+3123 Service Learning in Sustainability (3) SP (offered in odd numbered years)